-Before planting Leyland cypress trees, ask yourself how badly you need fast growth.
-They will give you that fast growth, but you will pay for it in terms of maintenance.
+Leyland cypress trees will give you that fast growth if you're looking for a privacy screen, but they are high-maintenance.
 Learn all about these trees, including what they look like, how they are used, and how to care for them.

 A hybrid cross between Alaskan cedar and Monterey cypress, the Leyland cypress is classified as an evergreen tree and as a conifer.
 The plant is named after the man who introduced it to the world, Christopher Leyland.